junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "I told you, back then, good things do happen.
 You deserve to be saved."

-Dean really wants to hold the stare with Cas's eyes at this moment, but he thinks Cas gets the idea.
-"You mean that, and you believe that?"
+Dean really wants to hold stare with Cas's eyes in this moment, but he figures Cas gets the idea.
+"You mean that, and you believe it?"

 "Of course, Dean.
-For you, always."
-Cas answers earnestly.
+For you, always," Cas answers earnestly.

-"Then remember, same for you.
+"Then remember, same goes for you.
 Alright?"
 Dean tells him firmly.

-*Even if my mistakes are way worse and more beings are devastated?* Cas doesn't put it into words but Dean receives the thought anyway.
+*Even if my mistakes are far worse and more beings were devastated?* Cas doesn't put it into words but Dean receives the thought anyway.

-The view now is composed of flashes of bloody scenes on Earth and even more horrifying scenes of dead angels butchered on the ground of Heaven.
-Burned out wings from dead angels stain the meadow for miles, there must be hundreds if not thousands of angels there.
-Cas stands in the center of the site, looking down on them, announcing his coronation and verdict as the new God.
+The view now is composed of flashes of bloody scenes on Earth and even more horrifying scenes of dead angels butchered on the grounds of Heaven.
+Burned-out wings from dead angels stain the meadow for miles, there must be hundreds if not thousands of angels there.
+Cas stands in the center of the site, looking down at them, announcing his coronation and verdict as the new God.

 Cas makes a terrified, sick sound at the view as if he's about to throw up.

-Dean remembers the basement that night, the look on Cas's face, the despise in his eyes when he said they are all but ants to him.
-He was about to kneel down before him, his heart thumped in so much agony he couldn't breathe.
-Dean wasn't resentful, no, he was mourning the Cas that was his friend was gone, and this being with the same face was not Cas anymore, because he has said so already, "the Castiel you know is gone."
-Then he remembers the blood dripping down Cas's mouth, leviathans twisting his face.
+Dean remembers the basement that night, the look on Cas's face, the disdain in his eyes when he said they were all but ants to him.
+He had been about to kneel before him, his heart thumping with such agony he couldn't breathe.
+Dean wasn't resentful, no, he was mourning.
+The Cas that was his friend was gone, and this being with the same face was not Cas anymore, because even he'd already said so: "the Castiel you know is gone."
+Then Dean remembers the blood dripping from Cas's mouth, leviathans twisting his face.
 The floating, bloody trench coat in the water.

 The view shifts to that lakeside, and the only thing in sight, is that damp trench coat, washed up and down by the water.

-Everything is so hard to see, to think, even harder to say it.
+Everything is so hard to see, to think about, even harder to say.
 But he has to tell Cas this.
 "Yes, even with that.
-Hell, who says yours is worse anyway.
-I jump started Apocalypse, that doesn't stop you from saving me, so yeah, no, wouldn't stop me whatsoever."
+Hell, who says yours is worse anyway?
+I jump-started the Apocalypse, that didn't stop you from saving me.
+So yeah, no, wouldn't stop me whatsoever."

-*Even if I betrayed you and hurt Sam?* This thought comes through extremely hard, as if it is literally cutting Cas open and tearing him apart again just by thinking it, blood would drip at the edge of the thought.
-But it is also so obvious he never really stops thinking it, never stops beating himself up for it.
+*Even if I betrayed you and hurt Sam?* This thought comes through extremely painful and difficult, as if it is literally cutting Cas open and tearing him apart again just by thinking it, blood would drip from the edges of the thought.
+But it is also so obvious he's never really stopped thinking it, never stopped beating himself up for it.
+Never will be, really.

-Dean stumbles on that, but swallows and steadies himself.
-"Just, just don't do that again."
+Dean stumbles at that, but swallows and steadies himself.
+"Just... just don't do that again."

 *I'm sorry.*

 "I know.
 Cas.
 I know."
-Dean takes a long, shagged breath.
-"I forgave you."
+Dean takes a long, ragged breath.
+"I forgave you.
+Now it's time you forgive yourself."

+*How do you do that?*

+Dean almost chuckles.
+"If only I know.
+But hey, we are on the same ship."

-The flashing images from the memory slow down in the view, the broken pieces, the dazzling light, the confusing scenes of the dimension in between, the long and ugly past, the hell, the purgatory.
-Some are Cas's, others are Dean's, many times, they find the pieces mixed together.
-One by one, they pick them up, sort them out, as if cleaning the floor where all the glassware and chinaware have been shattered, and they are working together to put them back, glue them together.
-The edges are sharp, the broken pieces are tiny, but they work together.
-One by one, piece by piece, just like Cas puts the torn book pages in his memory library back onto the shelves, just like Dean's djinn dream of the dimension in between and they put the pieces of cloth fabric and feather together to make a Picasso-style form turn to a Leonardo da Vinci art.
+The flashing images from the memory slow down in the view: the broken pieces, the dazzling light, the confusing scenes of the dimension in between, the long and ugly past, the Hell, the Purgatory.
+Some are Cas's, others Dean's.
+Many times, they find the pieces mixed together.
+One by one, they pick them up, sort them out, as if cleaning a floor where all the glassware and chinaware have been shattered, and they work together to put them back, glue them together.
+The edges are sharp, the broken pieces tiny, but they work together.
+One by one, piece by piece, just like Cas puts torn book pages in his memory library back onto the shelves, just like Dean's djinn dream of the dimension in between, where they put the pieces of cloth fabric and feathers together to make a Picasso-style form turn to a Leonardo da Vinci work of art.

 "There, you're the new Mona Lisa now.
 Fresh and new."
-After the last piece of aching memory piece flashed by and settled down, the view shifts back to the comfortable corner in Dean's head, back to Bobby's house.
-Dean pats fondly on Cas's shoulder, half-joking. *You're more beautiful than Mona Lisa.* His thought amends uncontrollably.
+After the last piece of aching memory flashes by and settles down, the view shifts back to the comfortable corner in Dean's head, back to Bobby's house.
+Dean pats fondly on Cas's shoulder, half-joking. *You're more beautiful than Mona Lisa.* His thought slips out, uncontrollably.

-Cas tilts his head to him, a small grin.
+Cas tilts his head toward him, a small grin.
 "You know I can hear that too."

 Dean flushes slightly.
-"Can't blame a man thinking the truth."
+"Can't blame a man for thinking the truth."

-His arms are still wrapped around Cas, the posture unchanged since all the roller coaster twists and turns started.
-And now, finally, it feels like they land somewhere.
+His arms are still wrapped around Cas, their postures unchanged since all the roller coaster twists and turns began.
+And now, finally, it feels like they've landed somewhere.

+The corner of the sofa where they stay, the sunlight covers it now.
+Warm and calming.

-Cas uncurls his body, turning slightly on the sofa, facing Dean.
-His eyes locked on Dean's, unblinking, watery.
+Cas uncurls his body, turning slightly on the sofa to face Dean.
+His eyes lock on Dean's, unblinking, watery.

-Dean finds his own eyes attracted like magnetic.
-He can see himself from Cas's eyes.
-The intensity makes his head dizzy, the whole surrounding disappears.
+Dean finds his own gaze drawn in like a magnet.
+He can see himself reflected in Cas's eyes.
+The intensity makes his head spin, the whole world around them disappears.
 He drowns in the blue, thinking, *Nothing in the world is more perfect.*

 And an echoing thought returns, *Yes, there is.
 You.*

-Dean blinks, eyes widened slightly, face flushed hotter.
+Dean blinks, eyes widening slightly, face flushed hotter.

-Cas's eyes sweeps down, over his cheek, land on his lips, then moves back to his eyes.
+Cas's eyes sweeps down, over his cheek, landing on his lips, then back to his eyes.

 Dean catches every movement of his eyes, swallows, then leans in carefully.